 The exams are closed books exams.
-I will use exams with mixed format.
-One part of every exam is consisting of True/False and Multi Choice questions.
-The student should be aware that questions in this part often require problem solving and or involve challenging conceptual questions.
-It is thus as challenging as the second part.
-The second part (with larger weight in the exam) is comprised of problems which require students written answers.
 No breaks are allowed during the midterm and each of the parts of the final, if final is administered by parts.
 (I will make alternative testing opportunities where the need for break is medically required and professionally supported by a letter from a medical doctor).